 Characteristics of a Great Product Owner

 The characteristics of a great Product Owner depend on the Product.
-The following is a general list of the ones I find most valuable.
+The following is a general list of the characteristics that I have seen in the great Product Owners whom I have been privileged to work with.

 Relevant Business Experience